medavidallsop/old-post-notice/readme.txt

 - Default styling included
 - Color options for the background/text color
 - Styling can be disabled to allow styling via custom CSS
+- Dashboard widget displaying an overview of all posts that are displaying the old post notice

 = Usage =